ericoporto/fgmk/README.md

 ### From Source Installation

-Clone this repository and install this and all dependencies with pip3.
+Clone this repository, meet the dependencies and install this with pip3.

     git clone https://github.com/ericoporto/fgmk.git
     cd fgmk